-The main feature of the Puri Rath Yatra festival is three towering temple-shaped chariots that carry the three deities from the Jagannath Temple.
+The main feature of the Puri Rath Yatra festival, which happens in July every year in Odisha, is the towering temple-shaped chariots that carry the three deities from the Jagannath Temple.
 The chariots are an architectural marvel.

 The process takes places in various stages, each coinciding with an auspicious festival on the Hindu calendar.
 Some of the main stages are as follows.

 The wooden logs are supplied free of cost by the Odisha state government.
-They're delivered to the area outside the Jagannath Temple office on Vasant Panchami (also... referred to as Saraswati Puja), the birthday of Saraswati the goddess of knowledge.
-This takes place in January/February.
+They're delivered to the... area outside the Jagannath Temple office on Vasant Panchami (also referred to as Saraswati Puja), the birthday of Saraswati the goddess of knowledge.
+This takes place in January or February.
 Over 4,000 pieces of wood are required to make the chariots, and the government started a plantation program in 1999 to replenish forests.
-The cutting of the logs to the required sizes gets underway at saw mills on Ram Navami, the birthday of Lord Ram, in March/April.
+The cutting of the logs to the required sizes gets underway at saw mills on Ram Navami, the birthday of Lord Ram, in March or April.

-Great care and attention is paid to the decoration of the chariots, highlighting the superb craftsmanship of the artisans of Odisha.
+Great care and attention is given to the decoration of the chariots, highlighting the superb craftsmanship of the artisans of Odisha.
 The wood is carved with designs inspired by Odisha temple architecture.
 The frames and wheels of the chariots are also colorfully painted with traditional designs.
 The canopies of the chariots are covered in approximately 1,250 meters of intricately embroidered green, black, yellow, and red cloth.
-This dressing of the chariots is carried out by the team of tailors, who make cushions for the gods to rest on as well.
+This dressing of the chariots is carried out by a team of tailors who make cushions for the gods to rest on as well.

-Upon completion, the chariots are dragged to the Lions Gate entrance of the Jagannath Temple in the afternoon on the day before the festival starts.
-The next morning (the first day of the festival, known as Sri Gundicha), the deities are taken out of the Temple and installed in the chariots.
+On the day before the festival starts, in the afternoon, the chariots are dragged to the Lions Gate entrance of the Jagannath Temple.
+The next morning, on the first day of the festival (known as Sri Gundicha), the deities are taken out of the temple and installed in the chariots.

 What happens to the chariots after the Rath Yatra is finished?

-The chariots are dismantled, and the wood is used in the kitchen of the Jagannath Temple.
+The chariots are dismantled and the wood is used in the kitchen of the Jagannath Temple.
 It's considered to be one of the largest kitchens in the world.
-A remarkable 56 types of Mahaprasad (food) are prepared there, in earthen pots over fire, for offering to Lord Jagannath.
+A remarkable 56 types of mahaprasad (devotional food) are prepared there, in earthen pots over fire, for offering to Lord Jagannath.
 The temple kitchen has the capacity to cook for 100,000 devotees per day.Continue to 2 of 4 below.

 02 of 04